therealyingtong/event_generation/README.md

 # event_generation

-library to simulate photon generation events from SPDC source on satellite
+library to simulate photon generation events from SPDC source on satellite.

 ## basic distribution
+- SPDC type-0, collinear, non-degenerate phase matching
 - Poissonian

-## losses
+## losses (attenuation)
 - dead time of passively quenched detectors (1us)
 - low resolution of time stamp device
 - adjustable in a range from 0 to 40 dB